3 Steps to Increase Student Retention During COVID-19

 For example, you could create personas for each class (freshman, sophomore, etc.), school (engineering, business, etc.), or by interest (community service, Greek life, athletics, etc.).
 When creating your personas, do research on each group – what are their demographics, interests, pain points, and common questions?
 Your research will allow you to engage your students with relevant information.

-Read more about how to create personas here.
+Read more about how to create personas for higher education.

 Step 3: Use Inbound Marketing